Skip to main content

 Application Criteria:

-▪ Overarching Narrative (one per Coalition, please attach to all component projects) ▪ Complete Unique Entity Identifier (UEI) and System Award Management (SAM) Registration ▪ Match Documentation ▪ Organizational Documentation (if applicable) ▪ Documentation of Investment/Policy Commitments ▪ Project-specific package* (required forms and documentation depend on type of project: Construction, Non-Construction, Design & Engineering, RLF – Refer to Table B in NOFO)
+▪ Overarching Narrative (one per Coalition, please attach to all component projects) ▪ Complete Unique Entity Identifier (UEI) and System Award Management (SAM) Registration ▪ Match Documentation ▪ Organizational Documentation (if applicable) ▪ Documentation of Investment/Policy Commitments ▪ Project-specific package* (required forms and documentation depend on type of project: Construction, Non-Construction, Design & Engineering, RLF – Refer to Table B in NOFO) See NOFO for comprehensive list

 Partnership required?: